 We intend to seek approval to market our product candidates in both the United States and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
 In some foreign countries, particularly those in the EU, the pricing of drugs is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of a product candidate.
+Furthermore, in many European countries (including the UK), effective access to the market depends on whether the product obtains a positive recommendation from the relevant health technology assessment body.
 In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for our product candidates and may be affected by existing and future health care reform measures.

 Much like the federal Anti-Kickback Statute prohibition in the United States, the provision of benefits or advantages to induce or reward improper performance generally to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is also prohibited in the EU.
-The provision of benefits or advantages to induce or reward improper performance generally is governed by the national anti-bribery laws of EU Member States, and in respect of the UK (which is no longer a member of the EU), the Bribery Act 2010.
+The provision of benefits or advantages to induce or reward improper performance generally is governed by the national anti-bribery laws of EU Member

+States, and in respect of the UK (which is no longer a member of the EU), the Bribery Act 2010.
 Infringement of these laws could result in substantial fines and imprisonment.
 EU Directive 2001/83/EC, which is the EU Directive governing medicinal products for human use, further provides that, where medicinal products are being promoted to persons qualified to prescribe or supply them, no gifts, pecuniary advantages or benefits in kind may be supplied, offered or promised to such persons unless they are inexpensive and relevant to the practice of medicine or pharmacy.
 This provision has been transposed into the Human Medicines Regulations 2012 and so remains applicable in the UK despite its departure from the EU.

-Payments made to physicians in certain EU Member States must be publicly disclosed.
+Payments made to physicians in certain EU Member States and more generally throughout Europe (including in the UK) and other countries must be publicly disclosed.
 Moreover, agreements with physicians often must be the subject of prior notification and approval by the physician's employer, his or her competent professional organization and/or the regulatory authorities of the individual EU Member States.
 These requirements are provided in the national laws, industry codes or professional codes of conduct, applicable in the EU Member States.
 Failure to comply with these requirements could result in reputational risk, public reprimands, administrative penalties, fines or imprisonment.